MK-314/nids/README.md

 ## Php log in set up

-> this repo was create in support of NIDs Lab 2106 VCC
+> this repo was created in support of NIDs Lab 2106 VCC